 Rule 6-17.1 provides that "[a] lawyer who is a member in good standing of The Florida Bar and meets the standards prescribed below may be issued an appropriate certificate identifying the lawyer as "Board Certified in Admiralty and Maritime Law."

-Lawyer Legion maintains a directory of board certified Admiralty & Maritime Law specialists in Florida.
-This directory provides the public with a valuable resource allowing them to narrow their search to local attorneys who have earned their status as board certificated by the Florida Bar Board of Legal Specialization.
+Lawyer Legion maintains a directory of board certified Admiralty & Maritime Law specialists in Florida along with a broader directory of certified and non-certified lawyers in Florida and throughout the U.S. This directory provides the public with a valuable resource allowing them to narrow their search to local attorneys who have earned their status as board certified in Admiralty & Maritime Law by The Florida Bar Board of Legal Specialization.

 Lawyer Legion is the only commercial lawyer directory to properly acknowledge all ABA-accredited specialization programs and provide a dynamic directory of virtually every lawyer who has earned each certification.

-Use this directory to connect with lawyers who are board certified specialists in Admiralty & Maritime Law.
+Use this directory to connect with lawyers who are board-certified Admiralty & Maritime Law specialists in Florida.
 Start by choosing your county from the list below.

 Rule 6-17.2 sets out the definitions for Admiralty and Maritime Law in Florida including: